29-Year-Old Right Wing – New Jersey Devils

 Steve Bernier Contract Information:

-Bernier (personal) returned to practice Wednesday, Tom Gulitti of the Bergen Record reports.
+Bernier re-signed with the Devils on a one-year, $600,000 contract Tuesday, Tom Gulitti of the Bergen Record reports.

 To instantly reveal our fantasy analysis of every player – including Steve Bernier – simply subscribe now.